ibm-cloud-docs/mas-ms/ssp.md

 ### Submitting a Service Request
 {: #submitting-requests}

-Currently Service Requests are only supported in non-production environments.
+Currently, aside from Run REORG and RUNSTATS and Run MAS MustGather, Service Requests are only supported in non-production environments.
 {: note}

 1. Using your IBMid, sign-on to the portal (https://devops.maximo.com)